Employment applications:

 • Teacher aides

-There are no fees for Summer School, though Golf does have a greens fee of $50.
-Those in Animal Recreation Safety and/or Vehicle Recreation Safety can seek optional DNR certification/licensure in hunting, archery, snowmobile, boat, and ATV for $10 each and trapping for $12.
+There are no fees for Summer School.
+(Those in Animal Recreation Safety and/or Vehicle Recreation Safety can seek optional DNR certification/licensure in hunting, archery, snowmobile, boat, and ATV for $10 each; and trapping for $12.)

-Registration is open through Friday May 26.
+Registration and bus forms are due Thursday May 22.
 Parents/guardians are encouraged to register as soon as possible, because many classes fill up while those with insufficient enrollment may be cancelled.

-This fun introduction to school is taught by DPI-licensed teacher Shaunna Renzelmann and is open to potty-trained children ages 3 and 4 (must be 3 by June 1).
+This fun introduction to school, taught by a DPI-licensed preschool teacher, is open to area potty-trained children ages 3 and 4 (at least 3 years old by June 1).

 Learn more: